clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 However, a language that only has immutable data structures and no way to change (mutate) program state is not very useful.
-The identity/value separation makes state mutations (e.g. incrementing a counter or adding an element to a list) possible in ways that have known guarantees with respect to concurrency.
+The identity/value separation makes state mutations (e.g., incrementing a counter or adding an element to a list) possible in ways that have known guarantees with respect to concurrency.
 This separation largely eliminates the need for explicit use of locks, which is possible in Clojure